 Each vertebra contains two laminae and the procedure may remove one or both laminae.
-Removal of single lamina is called hemilaminectomy.
+Removal of the single lamina is called hemilaminectomy.

 Although the literal meaning of laminectomy is ‘excision of the lamina’, a conventional laminectomy involves excision of the posterior spinal ligament and some or all of the spinous process

-Main aim of the laminectomy is to relieve the pressure on the nerve tissues.
+The main aim of the laminectomy is to relieve the pressure on the nerve tissues.

-It can be done as the stand alone procedure or may be done as part of some other procedure.
-For example laminectomy may be done to access the disc better for its removal.
+It can be done as the stand-alone procedure or may be done as part of some other procedure.
+For example, laminectomy may be done to access the disc better for its removal.

-Spinal stenosis is most common indication of laminectomy.
+Spinal stenosis is the most common indication of laminectomy.
 Discectomy also involves cutting of lamina but most of the surgeries now preserve lamina or do partial laminectomy only.